Nissaar/PyCRUD/README.md

 # PyCRUD

-This is an administrative app through one can Create, Read, Update and Delete (CRUD) from a MySQL database.
+This is an administrative app through which one can Create, Read, Update and Delete (CRUD) from a MySQL database.
 It uses Tkinter Library for the user interface.

 # Requirements